magdalsen/cypress-ecommerce/README.md

 # About

-Repository contains three tests for website https://www.sapfioneer.com/
+Repository contains three tests for website https://www.allegro.pl/.
+Tests are just example and will not work on production environment due to the captcha functionality.

 ## Installation